wr-ssl/M2GL025-Creative-Board-Notes/README.md

 The board comes pre-flashed with a minimal RISC-V system and firmware.

 [Link to Buy](http://www.futureelectronics.com/en/Technologies/Product.aspx?ProductID=FUTUREM2GLEVBFUTUREELECTRONICSDEVTOOLS7091559&IM=0)
-(I have no affiliation with any of these companies, FYI.)
+(I have no affiliation with any of these companies)

 ## What tools do I need in order to program the board?